 Rancho Gordo’s trade, however, is more than just heirloom beans.
 They also sell dried grains (such as amaranth), dried corn (including red popcorn and prepared hominy), canela (Mexican soft cinnamon) and piloncillo, the hard sugar that is made from unrefined cane juice, often sold in cones.

 At the Revival Market dinner, we were treated to a Greenway Coffee cocktail called the Caltanisseta Spritz, made with Averna (an Italian liqueur), grape juice and Rwanda Dukeunde Kawa, which got compliments all the way around our table.
 In glass bowls were soft, heirloom chickpeas sprinkled with smoky paprika.
 The more addictive dish was the dried corn with sumac (think “Corn Nuts”).
 After awhile, people were having to make a concerted effort to not just keep eating and eating them.

 The first taste of Rancho Gordo’s heirloom beans came with the first course.
-Bruschetta is so often dry and boring, but on that night, it was rich with olive oil-poached Gulf black fin tuna and mayocaba beans (photo below).
+Bruschetta is so often dry and boring, but on that night, it was rich with olive oil-poached Gulf black fin tuna and mayocaba beans (photo at top).
 Mayocaba beans are from Peru and are somewhat like canellini beans.
 They are known for soaking up and blending with other flavors in the dish they are used in.